 There, academics argued and disagreed to agree as all frayed nerves were calmed with the goal of general elections, to be held as scheduled, was upheld.
 The bone of contention was that while some wished to resist the development, some welcomed it wholeheartedly while few people were just confused about the immediate and remote implications of the scenario for the system they so much believe in.

-For a person like me who believes in the preeminence of change and the inevitability of kismet, nothing is as beautiful, even if painful at times, like change.
+For a person like me who believes in the preeminence of change and the inevitability of kismet, nothing is as beautiful, even if painful at times, as change.
 Since the 5th Century, the great Greek philosopher, Heraclitus, had reflected on change and submitted that “everything flows and nothing stays” and “nothing endures but change” ultimately proclaiming that everything in nature constantly changes.

 On his part, the Chinese philosopher and moralist, Confucius, believed that change is problematic and paradoxical: “it is only the wisest and the stupidest that cannot change”.
 David Friedman in his The World is Flat (2005) weighed in on this when he posited that “change is hardest on those caught by surprise.
 Change is hardest on those who have difficulty changing too.
 But change is natural; change is not new; change is important.”
 I share Friedman’s thoughts that change is difficult, natural, important and inevitable though as Jean-Baptiste Alphonse Karr wrote in 1849, a year after the French Revolution, plus ça change, plus c’est la même chose: “the more things change, the more they remain the same.”